Covering complexions.

 Out of caution, the CSL bumper was removed to perform this step.
 For most, you will likely already have headlights and the bumper fitted, making for an easier installation.

 The side trims, its lights and the side grills were easily installed.
 I do recommend that you pre-apply small stripes of paint protection film (PPF) to protect your fenders against the protruding edges of the side grills.
-While in there, we fitted new side grill ///M stickers.

-Pre-alignment checks.
+Cautionary checks.

 The car was rolled into the paint booth for a final validation of finish quality and overall fitment.
+With the front end quasi-fully re-assembled, imprecise camber adjustments of the KW CS were made out of caution for the fenders.